HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Insects that only live on your plants or in the soil

 To be effective, the pests need to consume your plant to ingest the Neem compounds.
 Pests which only live on the plant or within the soil are unlikely to be affected.
-Centipedes, Millipedes and Sprigtails are good examples of these.
+Centipedes, Millipedes and Springtails are good examples of these.

 This is normally considered a benefit, though, as it means it's not targeting insects that aren't damaging your plants and does not harm beneficial insects.